bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

         AddressBookTest.php
     vendor/
         monolog/
+            doc/
             src/
                 Logger.php
     README.txt

 This example also contains a nested code base under `/vendor/monolog/`.
-How the autoloading works for this code base and whether or not it is PSR-4 compliant is irrelevant.
+Since no base namespace was mapped to that directory or any of its subdirectories, its autoloading mechanism and whether or not that code base is PSR-4 compliant is irrelevant here.

 6. Example Autoloader Algorithm
 -------------------------------